How To Get Better At Basketball

 Now is one of your first opportunities to utilize the skill of keeping your head up while you dribble.
 How are you going to see your teammate in the post who has a mismatch when your head is down?
 Or what if your teammate fakes as if he is setting a screen for you, but then cuts towards the basket (back-door)?
 That pass cannot happen with your head down pounding the rock into the Earth.
 Being able to see the whole court in front of you at all times on offense and defense, is called having "court-vision".
 The best point guards in the game, were admired for how well they could see the whole court, therefore, allowing you them to control the play.

 Do you like seeing alley-oops?
 What is an alley-oop?
 This advanced form of passing involves lobbying the ball to a player who is jumping, leading them to the basket, as they catch the ball and dunk it.
 Some of the most impressive plays in basketball.
-While the alley-oop is an exciting play, the rate of completion of that pass, depending on skill level and confidence, so if it is not a pass you have made in practice routinely, then the game is not the time to perfect it.
+While the alley-oop is an exciting play, the rate of completion of that pass, depends on skill level and confidence, so if it is not a pass you have made in practice routinely, then the game is not the time to perfect it.
 Improperly timed, or executed, this pass could land you a permanent seat riding the pine.

 Despite how it may appear on television, Stephen Curry could not shoot from birth.
 The ability to shoot the basketball well, is a skill that can determine the outcome of the game and define basketball careers.

 You may not be born with the precision, but if you learn the proper mechanics, it can make becoming a great shooter a big part of your game.
 The free-throw line is the only place where you will get chances to shoot with no defender in front of you, hence the term "free-throw".